 I’ve mentioned thinking about your casting throughout this guide, but it can be a really great way to work backwards from the jobs you are looking to book and thinking about how you can acquire the skills that may give you a better chance of being cast in these kinds of roles.

 A great idea can be to come up with a character archetype in your head, and then work backwards from that.
+This process can also help with confidence building as you develop skills specifically tailored to your desired roles.

-For instance, if I want to be cast in period dramas during the 16th-20th century, as upper-class characters such as ladies and queens, I may decide to learn an RP accent, playing piano, ballroom dancing and horsewriting.
+For instance, if I want to be cast in period dramas during the 16th-20th century, as upper-class characters such as ladies and queens, I may decide to learn an RP accent, playing piano, ballroom dancing and horseriding.

 If I’m looking to play an East End gangster from the present day, I may look to learn an East End accent, get a driving licence, as well as learning boxing and stage combat.